fraware/universal-recycle/README.md

 - **Enterprise integrations** with existing tools
 - **Global plugin ecosystem** with marketplace

----

-**Ready to revolutionize your build process?** 🚀

 Start with our [Quick Start Tutorial](universal-recycle/docs/quickstart.md) and transform how you manage multi-language projects!

-Universal Recycle is now **production-ready** and can scale from individual developers to large enterprise teams, providing a unified platform for modernizing and managing code across multiple programming languages.
+Universal Recycle is **production-ready** and can scale from individual developers to large enterprise teams, providing a unified platform for modernizing and managing code across multiple programming languages.